Chinese billionaire seized from luxury Hong Kong hotel, source says

 Lee's removal, which came after the disappearance of four of his colleagues, sparked outrage in Hong Kong and internationally over fears he was taken against his will by Chinese law enforcement agents, who aren't permitted to act in the self-governing city.

-One of the booksellers, Swedish citizen Gui Minhai, remains in detention 15 months after he was taken.
+One of the booksellers, Swedish citizen Gui Minhai, remains in detention 15 months after he was taken from Thailand.

 Front-page denial